Screen size: 65 inches

 Hisense’s dedication to its reputation for delivering premium TV features in an affordable package is paying off.
 Not only is the $799 Hisense H8G Quantum Series (65H8G) a beautiful, near-bezelless set with stellar HDR contrast and tantalizing Dolby Atmos sound — it’s also a vehicle for Android TV in its sharpest form, complete with extensive Google Assistant and smart home integration.

 Now that’s not to say there aren’t cheaper, or even better, options in the Hisense H8G Quantum Series’s tier.
-The similarly priced (and similarly excellent) Vizio M Series Quantum and TCL 6 Series are still two of the best TVs you can buy.
-We’ll wait to determine whether the Hisense H8G deserves to join them on that list until we can conduct our quantitative lab tests, which will reveal how well this set truly performs.
+The similarly priced (and similarly excellent) Vizio M Series Quantum and refreshed TCL 6 Series are still two of the best TVs you can buy.
+But as far as Hisense’s offerings are concerned, this Hisense H8G Quantum Series (65H8G) review explains why it's a great step up worth getting excited about.

 We tested the 65-inch model of the Hisense H8G Quantum Series, which costs $799.99 and is available to order from Amazon and Best Buy as of this writing.
 The smart TV is available in three additional sizes, ranging from 50 inches up to 75 inches.